MarcosCobena/marcoscobena.github.io/README.md

 # Hyde 👹

-A web site generator powered by Markdown which runs entirely in your browser.
+A web site generator which runs entirely in your browser:
+- Powered by HTML, CSS & JavaScript, super simple to maintain;
+- You just write Markdown in your prefered editor ([Texts](http://www.texts.io/), for instance);
+- With optional RSS feed generation through a .NET Core console app ([WIP](https://github.com/MarcosCobena/marcoscobena.github.io/blob/master/ItemsToRss/Program.cs))

 You have [Jekyll](https://github.com/jekyll/jekyll) and, now, [Mr. Hyde](https://github.com/MarcosCobena/marcoscobena.github.io) too —obviously you get the joke.